katcosgrove/kubernetes-intro/README.md

 Apply it with `kubectl apply -f service.yaml`.

 The last thing we need to do is define the ingress resource.
-It’s the final piece that allows our application to be visible outside of the cluster.
+It’s the final piece that allows our application to be this is what exposes your application to the outside world.

 `ingress.yaml`
 ```